mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

-The Shushakan moon’s surface is divided into megacity-sized compounds of construction sites, management quarters, production centres, automated factories and squalid dormitories, making Shushaka a nonstop industrial centre.
+The Shushakan moon’s surface is divided into megacity-sized compounds of construction sites, management quarters, production centres, automated factories and squalid dormitories, making Shushaka a nonstop industrial center.
 Outside the production centres, the blasted surface is pocked by innumerable mining sites and pits of chemical waste.
 With no concern given for pollution or ecological damage, corrosives and toxic by-products befoul the wastelands, to be salvaged